How to Shadow YouTube Videos for Language Learning

 What if my target language has poor YouTube captions?

-AI Shadowing's AI refinement step usually fixes this — it cleans up punctuation, segments long runs, and produces shadow-ready output even from messy auto-captions.
+The AI refinement step in AI Shadowing usually fixes this — it cleans up punctuation, segments long runs into proper sentences, and produces shadow-ready output even from messy auto-captions.
+For really bad cases, the tool can also generate captions from scratch via Whisper.

 Should I record myself shadowing?

 Optional, but helpful as a self-check once a week.
 Compare your recording to the original.
-If you can't tell the difference, you've nailed that clip — move on.
+If you can't tell the difference at the phrase level, you've nailed that clip and can move on.